averyscottnorris/ACBrewingCalculator/README.md

 on the pH adjustment calculator.
 There is also rounding that assumed there is a realistic margin of error.
-Ex: the pH calculator rounds 5 gallons up to 20 liters from 18.9 incurring a 5.5% error wich is acceptable in home brewing.
+Ex: the pH calculator rounds 5 gallons up to 20 liters from 18.9 incurring a 5.5% error which is acceptable in home brewing.

 # Legal